 Tooth reshaping, sometimes referred to as dental contouring, is a cosmetic option that involves removing small amounts of a tooth so that your smile looks more even.
 This can be done if there are small chips at the front of the mouth or if teeth are uneven with some being longer than others.
 Tooth reshaping is great for minor dental imperfections that cause you to feel insecure about your smile but aren’t necessarily a problem to your oral health.
 Even just a few millimeters of reduction in tooth surface can have a substantial impact on how your smile looks.

 Dental bonding uses composite resin material to cover minor imperfections at the front of your smile.
 Most often, dental bonding is an excellent choice for patients who have gaps or large spaces between their teeth.
 It’s also a good option for those who have uneven teeth or who may have some teeth shorter than others.
 Bonding can also help with missing tooth structure where a crack, fracture, or break has taken place.
 Small chips and breaks in your teeth can be remedied with bonding.

 Cosmetic dentistry is ideal for most patients, as many of the procedures available are relatively noninvasive and can work to correct a myriad of different oral health issues.
 To determine which cosmetic option is right for you, it’s important to schedule an appointment with your dentist.
 Your dentist can examine your teeth and create a uniquely personalized treatment plan just for you.
-With the help of cosmetic dentistry, you can finally feel good about your teeth and smile confidently every day.
+Whether you need a dental bridge or dental implant, teeth whitening or braces, you can finally feel good about your teeth and smile confidently every day with cosmetic dentistry.